lukaszpolowczyk/swap-selection-with-clipboard/README.md

 ### 1.2.3

-Activate an extension at the startUp.
+Activate an extension at the startup.

 ### 1.1.0